The Adventures of Harry Lime: Une Grosse Légume

 Welles also tried to convert one episode script into a film script for producer Alexander Korda.
 When that fell through, the story was adapted into a novel and published in France as Une Grosse Légume in 1953.
 The novel was ghostwritten by Maurice Bessy and published under Welles's name.
 It has never been published in English.

+In 2018, author Matthew Asprey Gear discovered an English-language typescript of the novel in Turin.
+The typescript was bound and credited to Welles.